 Minimal Executive Support

-Executives hear the prediction of IoT devices that will be online by 2020, which ranges from 20 billion to 200 billion.
+Executives hear the prediction of 50 billion IoT devices that will be online by 2030.
 The numbers make them realize the strong potential of IoT for their business.
 They believe that they need to play in IoT and therefore allocate funds to do so.
 However, the process that they follow is business as usual.

 Executives throw the problem at their engineering and innovation teams.
 They expect a magical product to come out on the other side.
 While such a product may emerge (usually it wouldn’t due to other reasons covered below), the business model to go along with that product certainly will not emerge from that team.
 And since this team has no ability and mandate to create new business models, the rest of the organization would force this team to conform to the existing business models.
 Thus the end result is a failed program.

 Even the most well intentioned teams get into two roadblocks – the review/refine cycle with executive management; and the selling/manufacturing cycle (sales wouldn’t sell something that isn’t real or is relatively new, and manufacturing wouldn’t produce something that is not selling).
 Meanwhile, even if it gets produced, the product sees minimal impact because the customer expectations have changed.

 Value Proposition of Connectivity

 While Engineering is busy creating and enabling connectivity, no-one is creating the new business model and the new value proposition associated with the new, connected products.
 Even after the company emerges from the review/refine cycle, the customer doesn’t see a value of a connected product and therefore refuses to pay for it.